CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-findClus.md

 ## Overview

-This kernel is launched with **1 block per module**, meaning that each GPU thread
+This kernel is launched with **1 block per module**, meaning that each GPU block will be assigned the digis of 1 module.
+Then, each block's thread is assgined 1 or more digis to operate on.

 !!! note "Note 1"

-	The case to extend this by launching it with less blocks than there are modules is also accounted for, by running a `for` loop in each thread which runs from `firstModule` (i.e. the thread's **Block index**) to `endModule` by increments of `gridDim.x` (i.e. total number of blocks).
+	The case to launch this kernel with **less** blocks than there are modules is also accounted for, by running a first `for` loop in each thread which runs from `firstModule` (i.e. the thread's **Block index**) to `endModule` by increments of `gridDim.x` (i.e. total number of blocks).